The best Cyber Monday 2019 deals still available at Amazon, Best Buy, Walmart and more (Tuesday update)

 -

-Cyber Monday is officially over -- but there are still plenty of straggler deals out there.
+Cyber Monday is officially in the rear-view mirror -- but there are still plenty of straggler deals for you to take advantage of.
 We're collecting the best deals still available right here.
-We've put the remaining deals at the top for easy shopping, followed by the ones we've confirmed expired.
-We've also added the best new deals, including the all-new Walmart Switch bundle, below.
+We've put the remaining deals at the top for easy shopping, followed by the ones that we've confirmed have expired.
+We've also added the best new deals, including the all-new Walmart Nintendo Switch bundle, below.

 - The "v2" 2019 Switch with maximized battery life